jometzg/classicaspdocker/README.md

 ADD . c:\mywebsite
 ```
+Note that it does appear that you do not need to declare the *ENV* in the Dockerfile as would be the case for Linux containers.
+But is is probably best to declare this in case this changes for Windows containers in Web App for Containers.

 ## Environment variables
 Following the article here https://docs.microsoft.com/en-us/azure/app-service/configure-custom-container?pivots=container-windows#configure-environment-variables some code was added to the asp page to enumerate the environment variables: